 "I understand now…" Lelouch began to speak as he continued to walk step by step.
 "It was not I who rained fire upon this land and its people.
 It was not I who was wrong from the beginning… It was the world."

 His hand trembled around the shard as he continued speaking.
-"The same world that took away my mother, blinded and crippled my sister and threw us into the unknown is the same world that robbed Japan and so many others of their freedom and liberty, and then obliterated those who dared stand against its judgment.
-It is this world that needs change, and I will be the one to change it."
+"The same world that took away my mother, blinded and crippled my sister and threw us into the unknown is the same world that robbed Japan and so many others of their freedom and liberty, and then obliterated those who dared stand against its judgment," he continued as his voice deepened further with rage.
+It is this world that needs change…"

 Naha, State of Okinawa